 I’ve read a bunch of time management books over the years.
 I even took a class on time management way back when.
 By far and away, though, the best time management book I’ve ever read is First Things First by Stephen R. Covey.

-I also mentioned First Things First.
+I also mentioned the book First Things First.

 What I like about Covey’s approach to time management is the concept of “aligning the clock with the compass.”
 He asks, “What is your ‘true north?'”
-By “true north” Covey means what is most important in your life.
+By “true north,” Covey means what is most important in your life.

 It’s a good read.
 You should check it out!